HAJMOUSA/brave-text-fragment-linker/README.md

 4. The generated URL is copied automatically to your clipboard
 5. Paste anywhere to share the deep link

+Alternatively: click the toolbar icon to generate a link for the current selection.

 ---

 ## 📁 Project Structure
+- `manifest.json`: Extension metadata, permissions, and background service worker.
+- `background.js`: Creates the right-click context menu and generates/copies the link.
+- `contentScript.js`: Placeholder for future enhancements (e.g., PDF-specific handling).
+- `icon.png`: Extension icon (update `manifest.json` if using a different path).

+---

+## 🔐 Permissions

+This extension requests the following permissions:
+- `contextMenus`: Add the right-click menu item.
+- `activeTab`: Access the current tab’s URL.
+- `scripting`: Run the link-generation function in the active tab.
+- `clipboardWrite`: Copy the generated link to your clipboard.

+---

+## 🌐 Supported Browsers

+- Brave (Chromium)
+- Chrome
+- Edge (Chromium)

+Note: Text fragments (`#:~:text=`) rely on Chromium support.
+They may not work in Firefox or Safari.

+---

+## ⚠️ Limitations

+- Works only where text is selectable.
+Scanned PDFs or images without OCR will not work.
+- If a page already contains a fragment in the URL, the new link replaces it.
+- Some complex pages may alter selection text (e.g., hidden characters or dynamic content).

+---

+## 🧰 Troubleshooting

+- Ensure you’ve highlighted text before using the context menu.
+- If the clipboard write fails, try clicking the context menu again (requires a user gesture).
+- For PDFs, verify the text is actually selectable (not an image scan).
+- If the icon doesn’t appear, check the `icons` path in `manifest.json`.

+---

+## 🔒 Privacy

+No data is collected or transmitted.
+All processing happens locally in your browser.